KMORaza/Mechanical-Refrigeration-Cycle-OOP/README.md

 - **Heat Transfer Rate** — The rate at which heat is transferred is calculated using the standard formula:
   $Q = h \cdot A \cdot \Delta T$
-  Where:
+  where:
-  - `h` is the heat transfer coefficient.
+  - $h$ = heat transfer coefficient.
-  - `A` is the surface area for heat exchange.
+  - $A$ = surface area for heat exchange.
-  - `ΔT` is the temperature difference between the fluid and the surrounding medium.
+  - $ΔT$ = temperature difference between the fluid and the surrounding medium.

 ### HumidityCalculator.java